Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming: Introduction

-This paper focuses on the minimum core of Java.
-This is to present the idea as concisely as possible.
+This paper focuses on the minimum core of C. This is to present the idea as concisely as possible.
 The remainder of this paper is structured as follows.
-We describe the core Java in Section 2.
+We describe \muprolog, an extension of core C with a new bounded-choice statement for the keyboard in Section 2.
 In Section \ref{sec:modules}, we present an example of \muprolog.
 Section~\ref{sec:conc} concludes the paper.